algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_25.png">

-Click on the **Create New** button and select **Event Listener**.
+Click on the **Create New** button and select **Event Configuration** (in Algorithmia versions prior to 25.5.53, this will be called **Event Listener**).

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_26.png">

-Enter the **QueueURL** and **QueueConsumerARN** into the URI and ROLE ARN fields on the following page, then scroll down.
+Enter the QueueURL and QueueConsumerARN into the **URI** and **ROLE ARN** fields in the modal.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_27.png">

-Enter the full path of your algorithm published earlier and click **Create New Event Listener**.
-The following page will show your Event Listener configuration.
+Enter the full path of your algorithm from above and click **Create New Event Configuration** (in Algorithmia versions prior to 25.5.53, this will be called **Create New Event Listener**.
+The following page will show your  newly created event configuration.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_28.png">

-## 5. Triggering the Event Listener
+### 5. Sending messages to the broker

-Many methods exist for sending messages to AWS SQS queues.
-Here is one method using the AWS SQS queue web user interface.

-Open the [SQS page](https://console.aws.amazon.com/sqs/home) in the AWS console.
-Click on the box to the left of the queue name that was created in step 2.
+Many methods exist for sending messages to Amazon SQS queues.
+Here we show what it looks like in the AWS console.
+Open the [SQS page](https://console.aws.amazon.com/sqs/home) and click on the box to the left of the queue name that was created in step 2, above.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_29.png">

-Click the **Queue Actions** menu, and click **Send a Message**.
+Click the **Queue Actions** drop-down button and select **Send a Message**.

-In the popup box, enter the message payload corresponding to the Algorithm inputs to which the Event Listener is linked:
+In the popup box, enter the message payload corresponding to the inputs for the related algorithm event configuration.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_30.png">

-Click **Send Message**.

-At this point, the message should be immediately consumed by the Event Listener and sent to the algorithm for execution.
+Click **Send Message** and the payload will be consumed by Algorithmia and sent to the configured algorithm as input for execution.

-Open the Algorithmia Data API page for the directory to be written to in your algorithm.
+To verify, open the he **Data Sources** menu item in the left sidebar and navigate to the directory `COLLECTION_NAME` that you configured above as the destination for your algorithm to write data.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_31.png">

 Note that the directory contains a file with the filename specified in the payload and that the contents of the file include the data from the payload.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_32.png">

-If you're new to Algorithmia and would like to learn more about our product and using event listeners with Amazon SQS, please [contact our sales team](https://info.algorithmia.com/contact-sales).
-We'd love to hear from you!